koutianqi/koutianqi.github.io/_pages/about.md

 -----
 **2024/1/01** selected as a Liberatory Tech Scholar to work as a Tech Explainer and Fact Checker at Logic(s) Magazine

-**2023/10/12** awarded International Travel Grant from the Graduate School at Penn State

 **2023/10/02** poster on contradictions between ML replicability and feminist epistemic values admitted to ICDS 2022 Symposium

 **2023/05/08** paper abstract accepted by PhilML2023: Philosophy of Science Meets Machine Learning Conference 2023